 So that person begins answering and thus can slowly gauge whether or not he/she likes them (i.e., seeing if he/she replies back) – thus gaining confidence from there itself until he/she starts initiating conversations himself/herself without feeling shy & nervous.

-Nonetheless, learning how to overcome awkwardness is a life long journey — both internal & external level (in society).
+Nonetheless, learning how to overcome awkwardness is a lifelong journey — both internal & external levels (in society).
 It’s something you must practice on a daily basis until one day it becomes second nature without having ever considered it hard work really.

 How to get someone to like you romantically?

-If you are struggling on how to get someone to like you romantically, of course there are no set rules.
+If you are struggling with how to get someone to like you romantically, of course, there are no set rules.
 But all in all if a person does not make you feel good about yourself, then it is unlikely that he or she is going to be attracted to you for any length of time.

 You want someone who makes an effort with you, who wants to know more about what’s going on in your life and shares their thoughts with you.

 You want a person who looks at his watch every now and again because he is enjoying talking with you – one who can look at your eyes when he talks to you instead of looking at his shoes and obviously picking up on body language as well.

 First impressions matter so smile and say hello.
 Approach them with confidence but not aloofness (i.e., try giving off a genuine relaxed yet alert vibe).